usnistgov/5gdeploy/docs/multi-host.md

 * The `@` operator creates a MACVLAN subinterface on the host interface.
   * The pattern may match one or more containers.
   * The host interface remains accessible on the host.
-  * Multiple containers may share the same host interface; where each container gets a random MAC address.
+  * Multiple containers may share the same host interface, where each container gets a random MAC address.
   * Currently this uses MACVLAN "bridge" mode, so that traffic between two containers on the same host interface is switched internally in the Ethernet adapter and does not appear on the external Ethernet switch.
+  * This does not work if the host interface is itself a PCI Virtual Function that allows only one MAC address.

 Bridge configuration scripts will locate the host interface and invoke [pipework](https://github.com/jpetazzo/pipework) to make the move.
 The specified host interface MAC address must exist on the host machine where you start the relevant network function.